For a well-rounded meal that keeps you full, try these 16 tasty side dishes for tilapia. From mac & cheese to lemon rice, the options are endless.

 Tilapia is a tasty and nutritious fish.
 But while it may be healthy, it isn’t very filling.
-It needs the company of side dishes for a well-rounded meal.

 Whether it’s a simple cup of rice, healthy roasted vegetables, or crispy baked fries, you will never run out of choices.